 This feature lets you follow your spending and monitor all your accounts in one place.
 Plus, you can use the Retirement Planner to make sure your retirement savings are on track.

-Here is an overview of the main features you’ll get with Personal Capital:
+Here are the main features you’ll get when using Personal Capital.

-- Cash flow: When you log into your Personal Capital dashboard, you’ll see an overview of your monthly income and expenses.
+When you log into your dashboard, you’ll see an overview of your monthly income and expenses.
 This summary will give you a greater insight into your spending and monthly cash flow.

-- Budgeting: The Personal Capital budgeting section lets you create a monthly budget, track your spending and analyze your spending by category.
+The budgeting section lets you create a monthly budget, track your spending and analyze your spending by category.

 - The app is easy to set up and use